Millionaire Raffle help

 How do we know the selection drawn is random?

-As with all of our draw machines, the ADM has been rigorously tested - both by Camelot and independently (by the University of Hertfordshire, Statistical Analysis Department) - with information shared with the National Lottery Commission.
+As with all of our draw machines, the ADM has been rigorously tested - both by Camelot and independently (by the University of Hertfordshire, Statistical Analysis Department) - with information shared with the Gambling Commission.
 Camelot has obtained the appropriate verification for The National Lottery from the University of Hertfordshire.Back to top

 How have these machines been certified?